-- Second Parent: A parent who is eligible to participate in a W-2 employment position but is not because the first parent is already a participant in a W-2 employment position. - Severely Disabled Child: A child less than 18 years old who has a physical, emotional or mental impairment which is diagnosed medically, behaviorally, or psychologically.
-The impairment is characterized by the need for individually planned and coordinated care, treatment, vocational rehabilitation or other services which has resulted or is likely to result in a substantial limitation on the ability to function in at least three (3) of the following areas: 1.
+- Second Parent: A parent who is eligible to participate in a W-2 employment position but is not because the first parent is already a participant in a W-2 employment position. - Secondary migrant: A refugee who moves from their initial reception and placement site to a different state. - Secondary migrant(s): A refugee who moves from their initial reception and placement site to a different state. - Severely Disabled Child: A child less than 18 years old who has a physical, emotional or mental impairment which is diagnosed medically, behaviorally, or psychologically.
+The impairment is characterized by the need for individually

+- planned and coordinated care, treatment, vocational rehabilitation or other services which has resulted or is likely to result in a substantial limitation on the ability to function in at least three (3) of the following areas: 1.
 Self-care 2.
 Receptive and expressive language 3.
 Learning 4.
 Mobility 5.
 Self-direction 6.
 Capacity for independent living 7.
 Economic self-sufficiency - Sponsor: A sponsor is a person who, or any public or private agency or organization that, executes an affidavit of support or similar agreement for an alien to ensure the alien does not become a public charge.
 The agreement is a condition of the alien's entry into the U.S. - Supplemental Security Disability Insurance (SSDI): A disability payment program available individuals who have earned sufficient credits based on taxable work.
-The program is administered by the Social Security Administration. - Supplemental Security Income (SSI): A Federally-funded needs-based disability program for adults and children which provides monthly cash benefits and automatic Medicaid eligibility.
-SSI is administered by the Social Security Administration. - Supportive Services Planner (SSP): A W-2 agency employee, county government employee or contracted employee who determines eligibility for W-2 supportive services such as food stamps, Medical Assistance, child care, and Emergency Assistance.
-The SSP will not provide case management to participants in W-2 employment positions. - Systematic Alien Verification for Entitlements (SAVE): The system used to verify an applicant's immigration status.
+The program is administered by the Social Security Administration. - Supplemental Security Income (SSI): A federal cash assistance program designed to help low-income individuals who are aged, blind and/or disabled. - Supportive Services Planner (SSP): A W-2 agency employee, county government employee or contracted employee who determines eligibility for W-2 supportive services such as food stamps, Medical Assistance, child care, and Emergency Assistance.
+The SSP will not provide case management to participants in W-2 employment positions. - Systematic Alien Verification for Entitlements (SAVE): A web-based service that provides immigration status verification to federal, state, and local benefit-granting agencies and institutions.